Are you sure you want to log out?

 Cholecystitis refers to an inflammation of the gallbladder.
 It’s the most common type of gallbladder disease, and it happens when gallstones block the ducts going to the small intestine.
 If this happens repeatedly, then it can be considered as chronic gallbladder disease.

 This condition is when there is at least one gallstone in the bile duct.
-This blocks the flow of bile and can cause the gallbladder to become inflamed.
+When a gallstone is stuck in the bile duct, bile can become infected.

 Cholangitis is another type of inflammation in the common bile duct.
 It’s primarily caused by gallstones, but it can also be caused by bacterial infections.